-- if there are specific reasons of safety – dementia or learning disability where anxiety would be increased significantly
+- a familiar carer/relative if there are specific reasons of safety – dementia or learning disability where anxiety would be increased significantly

-- at outpatient and diagnostic appointments where a patient may need emotional support, they can be accompanied by one person from the same household or support bubble
+- Exceptions where a patient can be accompanied by one other person are:

 Other ways to keep in touch: